Columbia University Global Emergency Medicine Fellowship

 Application Requirements

-1. A letter of interest (why you are interested in OUR CU Fellowship in particular – please be specific about why Columbia University) 2.
-A one-page personal statement (include your fellowship goals, research /implementation/advocacy interests, and post-fellowship goals) 3.
-Curriculum vitae (please include email and mobile phone number).
-4. THREE letters of reference a.
+Please upload all documents to the website: 1.
+A letter of interest (why you are interested in our CU Fellowship in particular – please be specific) 2.
+A one-page personal statement (include your fellowship goals, research interests and post fellowship goals) 3.
+THREE letters of reference (please follow website directions at: https://iemfellowships.com/programs/26 and have your letter writers email LORs to Lisa Brooks-McDonald and Dr. Rachel Moresky a.
 TWO of your letters of recommendation should describe your personality and clinical acumen in detail (NOT reiterate your global health background unless they worked with you in the field) i.
-ONE should be from the current Residency Program Director focus on your personality and clinical acumen, NOT your global work, please ii.
+ONE should be from the current Residency Program Director. ii.
 ONE of your letters should describe your research, teaching, service, or advocacy work.
+4. Curriculum vitae (please include email and mobile phone number).

 Application Timeline